Why “How Much Music Theory Should I Learn” is not the Best Question to Ask (and what to ask instead)

 The harpsichord player may have the time of his life playing around with those notes and numbers on music notation and making them real on his instrument.

-But for me, it was like Math class!
+But for me, it was like a Math class!
 Not music.

 Needless to say, not everything in the syllabus was as irrelevant to my musical progress as figured bass was, but I did learn a lot of things I didn’t need while focusing less on what was necessary.